bahrus/mount-observer/README.md

 1. Adding a "syndicate" capability to the mountobserver api, only if observing a shadowroot (or the top level document).
 This would provide a kind of passage way from the imperative api to the declarative one.
 2. Script element dispatches event from the rootNode when it is added to the realm, so subscribers don't need to add a general mutation observer in order to know when parent shadow roots had a mountobserver script tag inserted.
-3. Need a way to group all these declarative mappings together so can inherit multiple mountobserver script tags with a single
+3. Need a way to group all these declarative mappings together so can inherit multiple mountobserver script tags with a single tag

-So developers can develop a custom element, used to group families of mountobservers together:
+So developers can develop a custom element, used to group families of mountobservers together.

+If one inspects the DOM, one would see grouped mountobservers, like so:

 ```html
 <be-hive>